puppetlabs/puppetdb/spec/operators.md

 ### Boolean operators

-Each of these operators accepts a list of expressions, and applies a logical operation to the results of those expressions.
+The `and` and `or` operators accept a list of expressions, and apply a logical operation to the results of those expressions.
+The `not` operator accepts a *single* expression, and negates its value (returning true if the expression is false, and vice versa).

-`and`: True if every expression returns true
-`or`: True if any expression returns true
-`not`: True if no expression returns true

 ### Subqueries